 You Just Have to Fellow These Simple Steps to Crack GATE Economics Exam –

-- Allot 120 day for preparation of Economics Subjects.
+- Allow 120 day for preparation of Economics Subjects.

 - According to this timetable, divide each topic week wise.